Trump supporter found guilty of threatening to kill members of Congress after Jan. 6 insurrection

 Trial opens for Trump supporter accused of threatening Democrats in case tied to Jan.
 6 insurrection

-Hunt, 37, was charged with one count of making a threat to assault and murder a United States official.
+Hunt, 37, was charged with one count of making a threat to assault and murder a U.S. official.
 He was arrested Jan.
 19, a day before President Biden’s inauguration, after the FBI received a tip about his video, titled “KILL YOUR SENATORS: Slaughter them all.”
 The clip had been posted on BitChute, a hosting site popular with far-right conservatives, after the deadly riot in Washington.

+The jury concluded that separate menacing social media posts Hunt made in 2020 — including one directed at Sen. Charles E. Schumer (D-N.Y.), then the Senate minority leader, House Speaker Nancy Pelosi (D-Calif.) and Rep. Alexandria Ocasio-Cortez (D-N.Y.) — did not rise to the level of criminality.
-The case centered on several disturbing social media posts and uploads that Hunt’s lawyers said were removed from the Internet before his arrest.
-The defense also argued that the elected officials he targeted were not aware of his comments at the time.

-Hunt did not participate in the Capitol riot, nor did he contact their offices or tag the lawmakers’ social media accounts in any of his controversial posts, according to testimony and evidence.
+Hunt’s lawyers had argued that the elected officials he targeted were not aware of his comments at the time, and he did not contact their offices or tag the lawmakers’ social media accounts in any of his controversial posts, according to testimony and evidence presented during the trial.
+While offensive, his lawyers said, Hunt’s comments, which he made from his home in Queens, were constitutionally protected and not legitimate threats.

-“The fact that they didn’t see any of those posts because he aimed it at them, because he sent it to them, that’s reason to doubt,” Hunt’s attorney Leticia Olivera argued in summations.
+“The fact that [the officials] didn’t see any of those posts because he aimed it at them, because he sent it to them, that’s reason to doubt,” Hunt’s attorney Leticia Olivera argued in summations.

+Hunt’s legal team also tried to distance him from those who participated in the riot — a scene of total mayhem as hundreds of supporters of former president Donald Trump, determined to prevent Congress from tallying the electoral college results, brutalized police and stormed into the Capitol.
+Hunt, by contrast, was a registered Democrat who voted for President Barack Obama before growing dissatisfied with his policies, the defense attorneys said.

 Trump supporter argues alleged death threats against leading Democrats were fueled by pandemic boredom

-Hunt’s prosecution in U.S. District Court in Brooklyn has been seen as a test of how far violent speech can go before it crosses a line into criminality.
-His lawyers argued that his comments, made from his Queens home, were constitutionally protected and that, while offensive, they were not legitimate threats.

-Prosecutors said at the trial that Hunt’s remarks were specific.
-He offered detailed descriptions of how he wanted to end the lives of the people he claimed were complicit in “stealing” the election from former president Donald Trump.
+Prosecutors said during the trial that Hunt’s remarks were specific.
+He offered detailed descriptions of how he wanted to end the lives of the people he claimed were complicit in “stealing” the election from Trump.
 To support the case, the U.S. attorney’s office in Brooklyn offered evidence that appeared to illustrate Hunt’s deeply rooted racist, anti-Semitic and xenophobic beliefs.

+In the Jan.
+8 video message that led to his conviction, Hunt called on followers to return to Washington with weapons on Inauguration Day when members of Congress would be reconvened, to “put some bullets in their [expletive] heads.”
+By then, he was angry with Republican lawmakers, too, for participating in the certification of Biden’s victory, and his threat appeared to address lawmakers in general.

+“They’re going to come after us . . . so we have to kill them first,” he declared in the video, adding that if anyone watching were to give him a gun, “I’ll go there myself and shoot them and kill them.”

 Hunt took the witness stand in his defense Tuesday, telling the jury he was not to be taken seriously when he talked about gunning down elected officials.
 In his testimony, he said his comments were in line with “this sort of rhetoric going on at the time” on the Internet.